Sasanian architecture: Descriptions

-The most ancient of the Sassanid buildings that have been measured and described are assigned to the century between 350 and 450 CE; and we are unable to trace the exact steps by which the Sassanid style was gradually elaborated.
+The most ancient of the Sasanian buildings that have been measured and described are assigned to the century between 350 and 450 CE; and we are unable to trace the exact steps by which the Sasanian style was gradually elaborated.
 We come upon it when it is beyond the stage of infancy, when it has acquired a marked and decided character, when it no longer hesitates or falters, but knows what it wants, and goes straight to its ends.
 Its main features are simple and uniform, the latter buildings being merely enlargements of the earlier, by an addition to the number or size of the apartments.
 The principal characteristics of the style are, first, that the plan of the entire building is a parallelogram, without adjuncts or projections; secondly, that the main entrance is into a lofty vaulted porch or hall by an archway of the entire width of the apartment; thirdly, that beside these oblong halls, the building contains square apartments, vaulted with domes, which are circular at their base, and elliptical in their section, and which rest on pendentives; fourthly, that the apartments are numerous and en suite, opening one into another, without the intervention of passages; and fifthly, that the palace consists of a court, placed towards the rear of the building, with apartments opening into it.